abhit-rana/Will-Hero/README.md

 ## Game Instructions

 * The game aims to Reach the Endpoint.
-* Player moves forward by Lef-Click.
+* Player moves forward by Left-Click.

 * On the destination's path, obstacles like TNT(explosive)